harthsw/www.harth-lang.org/content/index.md

 See also Mike Taylor's: "What is your [Favourite Programming Language]?"

+Mine would probably be Emacs.
+Wait, Waaa?
+Emacs is actually a Lisp Programming Language runtime disguised as an extremely customizable editor.

+Vi-Schmi.
+Visual Whatevers.

 ## Programming Languages I Borrowed Ideas From

 In building [Harth] I'm borrowing some of the "good" ideas from